Configure Malwarebytes Anti-Malware 2

 After installing and launching, Malwarebytes Anti-Malware 2 will update its databases automatically.

 If this is not the first time you run the great anti-malware tool, you might see a yellow warning about outdated database.
-Click Fix Now.
+Click Fix Now in the main user interface, or Update now in the warning pop-up that appears above Taskbar's Notification area.

 In case a program update is also available, MBAM 2 will prompt you about installing the new version.
 Click OK and follow instructions in Install Malwarebytes Anti-Malware 2 article.

-If Malwarebytes Anti-Malware 2 is not running, Windows XP users can start it by opening Start menu, All Programs, finding Malwarebytes Anti-Malware folder and clicking Malwarebytes Anti-Malware.
+If Malwarebytes Anti-Malware 2 is not running, Windows XP users can start it by opening Start menu, All Programs, expanding Malwarebytes Anti-Malware folder and clicking Malwarebytes Anti-Malware.

 Windows Vista and 7 users can open Start menu, type "malware" into Search box and click Malwarebytes Anti-Malware.